-Prerequisite: Introduction to Wood Technology
+Prerequisite: Introduction to Wood Technology with a grade of "c" or better

 Course instruction will include safety, tools, equipment, materials and processes of residential construction through the use of textbooks, film, field trips, lectures and hands-on experience.
 Some materials that will be covered are: cement, concrete, lumber, doors, windows and roofing.
 Some processes are: permits, floor-wall framing, rafter framing, foundation, and shingling.
 Related instruction will pertain to the study of mathematics related to the carpentry trade used in print reading and estimating materials and costs.
 Students will construct a scale model of a small residential structure as a final project.